 Once we arrive at the pre-theatre bay, I am instructed to do a very thorough hand wash and not to touch anything unnecessarily.
 It feels very clinical, cold and I'm starting to get a little nervous.

 The first attempt at a spinal block is made, but OUCH, it is WAY too painful.
-The anaesthetist gives me more local and thankfully the second attempt of the spinal block is much more bearable.
-It feels like an electric shock in my spine for a split second, followed by a bizarre feeling of pins and needles and warmth gradually traveling down my legs.
+The anaesthetist gives me more local, and thankfully, the second attempt of the spinal block is much more bearable.
+It feels like an electric shock in my spine for a split second, followed by a bizarre feeling of pins and needles and warmth gradually travelling down my legs.

-The anaesthetist and surgical nurse then lower me onto my back before the numbness in my lower body really sets in.
-Fairly quickly I can't move my legs, and I feel quite overwhelmed with this complete feeling of paralysis.
-Even though I know it is part of the process, and I've experienced it before it is still quite an overwhelming feeling.
+The anaesthetist and surgical nurse then lowered me onto my back before the numbness in my lower body really set in.
+Fairly quickly, I can't move my legs, and I feel quite overwhelmed with this complete feeling of paralysis.
+Even though I know it is part of the process, and I've experienced it before, it is still quite an overwhelming feeling.

 Once they are confident that the spinal block is effective, I am then wheeled into the surgical theatre.
 My husband stays in the holding bay whilst the final part of the preparations occurs.